aces/Loris/raisinbread/README.md

 #### Getting the imaging files
-MCIN members can get access to the imaging files by putting in a request on redmine to mount the `/data-raisinbread` directory with the imaging files on their VM.
+MCIN members have automatically accessed to the imaging files on their dev VM where the raisinbread dataset is automatically mount in `/data-raisinbread`.

 External users should email the loris-dev mailing list.